-14.3 Amount due to a subsidiary
+14.2 Amount due to a subsidiary

-The non-trade payables due to a subsidiary are unsecured, interest free and repayable on demand.
+- i) The trade payables due to a subsidiary are subject to normal trade terms. - ii) The non-trade payable due to a subsidiary was unsecured, interest free and repayable on demand.

 15. Revenue